DhyanB/asp-net-core-docker-minimal/README.md

 - Enable admin login to simplify exploration and testing, but use individual user credentials later on.
 See also: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication.
 - Use the CLI to login to the registry: `docker login <registryname>.azurecr.io`.
 When prompted for credentials use the admin user name and password.
 - Tag the existing image with the loginServer of your container registry: `docker tag aspnetcoredocker:0.1 <registryname>.azurecr.io/aspnetcoredocker:0.1`
+- Push the image to the registry: `docker push <registryname>.azurecr.io/aspnetcoredocker:0.1`